suvrotica/eco30/web2/src/routes/project/+page.md

 # Project Carbon Token

+The purpose of this website is to outline the various phases of a project aimed at issuing carbon tokens on the Polygon blockchain using a process of reforestation.
+By leveraging blockchain technology and reforestation initiatives, the project aims to create a scalable and sustainable solution to incentivize reforestation efforts and help individuals and organizations offset their carbon footprints.
+This website will provide a detailed overview of the project's objectives, system requirements, architecture design, and preliminary planning, which will lay the groundwork for future development phases.

 The Carbon Token Platform is an innovative project that aims to revolutionize the carbon market by incorporating blockchain technology, smart contracts, and AI-driven data analytics.
 The platform is designed to make the process of purchasing and managing carbon tokens easy and efficient for users.

 ### Components